 Special precautions for Wellborn’s Midnight and Onyx finishes:

-Finish should be cleaned with a damp cloth and no cleaning materials.
+The finish should be cleaned with a damp cloth and no cleaning materials.
 The flat sheen will dull quickly.

 No polish materials.